ReaperOAK/KCAdashboard/src/pages/docs.md

 - **AttendanceSettings.js (admin/)**
   The admin attendance settings page.
 Orchestrates state, loading, error, and success feedback for attendance settings.
 Uses modular components (`SettingsForm`, `ErrorAlert`, `AttendanceSettingsSkeleton`) for a beautiful, accessible, and responsive UI.
 All color classes use design tokens from `colour_scheme.md` and `tailwind.config.js`.
 Follows single-responsibility and performance best practices.
+  - **2025-07**: AttendanceSystem and related components now feature a fully modular, beautiful, and responsive UI.
+Controls and headings stack or wrap at all breakpoints, including half-screen and 8:9 aspect ratios.
+BatchSelect is accessible and visually improved.
+All UI uses the design system and is optimized for performance.

 ---